Raybeam/myreplicator/README.md

 myreplicator
 ============

-Rails engine that can replace mysql replication
+Rails engine that can replace mysql replication with flat-file based replication.

 --------------------------